liborty/rstats/README.md

 * **Version 2.1.4** - Tidied up some error processing.

 * **Version 2.1.3** - Added `pca_reduction` to `struct TriangMat`.
 Changed `eigenvectors` to compute normalized eigenvectors of the original data rather than of its covariance matrix.
-That is now done by better named `normalize` (should you still need it). `Eigenvectors` is somewhat slower, as it needs to solve forward substitution to find each vector.
+That is now done by better named `normalize` (should you still need it). `Eigenvectors` solves forward substitution to find each vector.

 * **Version 2.1.2** - Added function `project` to project a `TriangMat` to a lower dimensional space of selected dimensions.
 Removed `rows` which was a duplicate of `dim`.